Types of Cybersecurity Roles: Job Growth and Career Paths

 Some colleges will consider your certifications as transfer credits you can use toward a degree program, saving you time and money if you're looking to go back to school.

 In 2023, the Bachelor of Science in Cybersecurity at SNHU became a validated program of study by the National Security Agency (NSA).
 As a designated National Center of Academic Excellence in Cyber Defense (CAE-CD), SNHU met the federal government's strict criteria when it comes to excellence in cybersecurity education, said Jonathan Kamyck, a senior associate dean of STEM programs at SNHU and Certified Information Systems Security Professional (CISSP) who holds master's degrees in information assurance and organizational leadership.

 Meanwhile, it’s worth exploring your interests or staying current with industry standards by upskilling.
 According to Royster, useful resources include:

 - National Initiative for Cybersecurity Careers and Studies (NICCS)

-Finally, if your cyber security career goals include stepping up the ladder toward an executive-level title, then an advanced degree might be the right investment.
-According to Backherms, “An advanced degree can help you learn the foundational and conceptual ideas concerning cyber strategies while developing the soft skills – such as communication, teamwork or leadership – that you’ll need to succeed.”
+If your cybersecurity career goals include growing in the field or becoming a manager, then an advanced degree might be right for you.
+According to Backherms, “An advanced degree can help you learn the foundational and conceptual ideas concerning cyber strategies while developing the soft skills — such as communication, teamwork or leadership — that you’ll need to succeed.”

-An advanced degree signals your commitment to learning, which is an important quality in any cyber security professional, according to Evans.
+An advanced degree signals your commitment to learning, which is an important quality in any cybersecurity professional, according to Evans.
 Plus, the credential can help set you apart from other candidates and move your resume to the top of the hiring manager’s pile.
-“As CISO for a $9 billion financial institution, I am constantly seeking to hire qualified cyber talent and prefer those with a master’s degree,” Evans said.
+Evans said that as CISO, he is constantly seeks to hire qualified talent and prefers those with a master's degree.